Paris Metro Station Arts et Metiers Steampunk stop

 So if you can utilise the metro line 11, you can also get to places such as the Tour Saint Jacques and the Hotel de Ville or the Place de la Republique, which are close to different stations on this route through Paris.

-However, if you are utilising other forms of public transport in Paris such as the buses, you will find that the bus lines 20, 38, 47 and 75 along with the Noctilien Night Bus Service via lines N12, N13, N14 and N23, which takes over from when other transport finishes for the night, will also get you close by to this unusual tourist attraction.
+However, if you are utilising other forms of Paris public transport such as the buses, you will find that the Paris bus lines 20, 38, 47 and 75 along with the Noctilien Night Bus Service via lines N12, N13, N14 and N23, which takes over from when other transport finishes for the night, will also get you close by to this unusual tourist attraction.